Josh Lowe Preview, Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.91 team ERA ranks sixth across all MLB pitching staffs.
+- The Twins have a 3.93 team ERA that ranks fifth across all league pitching staffs.

-- Twins pitchers combine to rank 14th in baseball in home runs given up (171 total, 1.2 per game).
+- Twins pitchers combine to give up 173 total home runs at a rate of 1.2 per game (to rank 14th in the league).

-- The right-hander last pitched on Tuesday against the Cleveland Guardians, when he went six innings, allowing three earned runs while giving up six hits.
+- In his most recent appearance on Wednesday against the Cleveland Guardians, the right-hander went four innings, allowing two earned runs while surrendering four hits.

+- In 25 games this season, the 27-year-old has a 4.21 ERA and 10.8 strikeouts per nine innings, while allowing a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.